efatihkutuk/koruphp/README.md

 You can also click the Google login button.
 After authentication you can view the protected home page at `http://localhost:8080`.

+Visit `http://localhost:8080/sessions` (requires authentication) to see a table of active sessions including IP address, last visited page and activity time.

 ## Configuration

 Settings are loaded from `.env` and fall back to values in `config/config.php`.
 The default setup connects to a MySQL database named `koruphp` on `localhost` using the `root` user.
 Set `KORUPHP_GOOGLE_CLIENT_ID` to your Google OAuth client ID so that the login button works.
 Session data is stored in the database table `sessions` so your users remain logged in even after server restarts.
+Each entry records the user name, IP address, user agent, last visited page and last activity time.

 ## Directory Structure